pmatulis/oasis/index.md

 ### The environment

-The teacher shares their experience with students in a non-competitive environment.
-Teacher and student practice together in a convivial, unhurried, and informal atmosphere.
+The teacher shares their experience and the students practice in a non-competitive environment.
+Teacher and student often practice together.
+Everything takes place in a convivial, unhurried, and informal atmosphere.

-Participants are encouraged to dispense with their shoes (the practice space is cleaned beforehand).
+Participants are encouraged to dispense with their shoes (the space is cleaned beforehand).

 There will be a short break where herbal tea is served.